 - The Harvard Chan Advising Guidance and Principles outline the ways that students, advisors, departments, and programs all play a role in developing an excellent advising culture.

 - An “old-school” laminated card with contact information for advisors to have on hand while meeting with advisees.
 Here is the link: Advising Resource Contact Card

 Information for Teaching Faculty

 HPM Teaching Faculty – Information and FAQ:

-HPM Teaching Faculty: Need a TA?
+HPM Teaching Faculty: Need a TF?
 This is how it works:

 HSPH Teaching Faculty Resources: Teaching Support from the Office of Education: